California, Destinations, Travel, USA

 American Giant

-After a recent partnership with the American-made brand, it was great to stop in and see their full range of products in person (psst… don’t forget you can save 20% on your first order with code WAYWARD).
+After a recent partnership with the American-made brand, it was great to stop in and see American Giant’s full range of products in person (psst… don’t forget you can save 20% on your first order with code WAYWARD).

 The Sill

-We were lucky to have a The Sill location in the neighborhood, as we needed to purchase some plants for the booth at West Coast Craft.
+We were lucky to have The Sill (SF retail store now closed) in the neighborhood, as we needed to purchase some plants for the booth at West Coast Craft.
 We picked up a couple of small green plant babies to display these sweet Plant Butterflies, and were happy to pass them along to another plant parent when it was time to fly home.

 The Epicurean Trader

 I’m placing this under the shopping section, even though we ate breakfast here one morning, as it’s a great one-stop shop for all the San Francisco edible souvenirs.
-TET carries cookies from Tartine Bakery, ice cream from Bi-Rite Creamery and Humphry Slocombe, and bagels from Wise Sons.
+The Epicurean Trader carries cookies from Tartine Bakery, ice cream from Bi-Rite Creamery and Humphry Slocombe, and bagels from Wise Sons.

 SAN FRANCISCO LODGING